Mary E. Switzer Memorial Building: Completion

 The Railroad Retirement Board Building was completed on September 15, 1940.
 Three floors of the Social Security Administration Building were finished on October 1, and the rest of the structure on November 1.
 The total cost of construction for both was $14.25 million.
 Due to the large number of employees to be housed in the two structures, more than 1,800 telephone lines had to be installed.
 To accommodate the lines, the Department of War had to have its own telephone exchange (REpublic 6700) assigned to it for the first time.
 The two buildings were joined by a tunnel, and each had special loading docks to speed deliveries to them.
 To air condition the buildings, seven 600 ST cooling units were purchased from the Carrier Corporation and installed on-site.
 The two buildings were among the first in buildings in the District of Columbia to feature air conditioning, acoustic ceiling tile, and fluorescent lighting.

 The Quartermaster Corps occupied the Railroad Retirement Board Building on October 2, 1940, and the Corps of Engineers moved into its quarters in December 1940.

+While it matched the neighboring Social Security Building in terms of architectural style and monumental scale, the building incorporated fewer artistic embellishments in its facade.
+The exterior features only two bas-reliefs placed over both main entrances on either end of the building's northern facade, both designed by Robert Kittredge and installed in 1941.

 After the end of World War II, the Railroad Retirement Board Building was turned over to the United States Department of Health, Education, and Welfare.
 The building was colloquially known as "HEW-South".